estesnr/codewars/README.md

 # codewars
 Solutions for Codewars Problems I've completed
 I set a goal to solve and push at least 1 CodeWars problem with my coffee every morning.
+Two things to get the brain working.
 Specializing in ![image](https://user-images.githubusercontent.com/97855282/167168858-64bc5a04-7152-4ba0-8803-455be090d3b8.png)